Crescent Law, PLLC | L-1 Visa

 Qualifying multinational companies can obtain an approved L-1 blanket petition, which streamlines the transfer process for multiple employees.
 Instead of filing individual petitions with USCIS for each transferee, the company obtains a single blanket approval, and individual employees then apply directly at U.S. consulates abroad.
 This significantly reduces processing time and administrative burden for companies that regularly transfer personnel.

 To qualify for a blanket petition, the organization must have an office in the United States that has been doing business for at least one year, and it must meet one of three criteria: it has three or more domestic and foreign branches, subsidiaries, or affiliates; it has combined annual sales of at least $25 million; or it has a U.S. workforce of at least 1,000 employees.
-Many large employers in the Seattle tech corridor maintain active blanket petitions.
+Many large employers in Seattle maintain active blanket petitions.

 Blanket petitions are valid for three years initially and can be renewed indefinitely.
 They are especially valuable for companies with ongoing transfer needs, as they provide predictability and speed.
 Individual L-1 applications under a blanket are processed at the consulate level, where adjudication is typically faster than USCIS processing for individual petitions.